-The Greater Omaha Area has received a significant amount of rainfall this year.
-During this reporting period, there was a day and a half of suspended work activities due to rain.
-This has resulted in minor delays concerning the sod sub-contractor, accessing backfill source areas and some erosion that has occurred on residential yards.
+The Greater Omaha area has received a significant amount of rainfall this year.
+This has resulted in minor delays concerning the sod sub-contractor, accessing backfill source areas and some erosion that has occurred involving residential yards.
 Dryer weather conditions are expected in the area in the coming months, reducing future delays.